lthms/soap.coffee-lthms/site/posts/StackedGit.md

-Stacked Git pop all the patches of my stack, reset the `HEAD` of the current branch to `REF`, and tries applying the patches one by one In case of conflicts, the process stop, and I am left with an empty patch, and a dirty worktree with conflicts to solve.
+Stacked Git pop all the patches of my stack, reset the `HEAD` of the current branch to `REF`, and tries applying the patches one by one In case of conflicts, the process stop, and I am left with an empty patch, and a dirty work tree with conflicts to solve.
 The hidden gem is that, contrary to `git rebase`, the repository is not “in the middle of a rebase.”

-Suppos there are many conflicting patches still waiting in my stack of patches, and an urgent task I need to take care of first.
+Suppose there are many conflicting patches still waiting in my stack of patches, and an urgent task I need to take care of first.
 I can just leave them here.
 I can switch to another branch, and when I come back, I get my patches back.
 I call this feature “incremental rebases.”

 [^rebase]: Stacked Git is supposedly able to detect, during a rebase, which of
     your patches have been applied to your target branch.
-I’d rather use `stg uncommit`{.bash} before do the rebase, though.
+I’d rather use `stg uncommit`{.bash} before doing the rebase, though.

 And that is basically it.
 In a nutshell, Stacked Git equips commits with the same features as branches.